Best National Parks in North America for Outdoor Lovers

 So, why visit?

-Seriously, if your heart doesn’t skip a beat as you gaze upon those landscapes, did you even visit Yosemite?
-It’s more than a sight; it’s a feeling.
+Seriously, if your heart doesn’t skip a beat staring at those landscapes, did you even visit Yosemite?
+It’s not just what you see.
+It’s what you feel.

 Up in Alaska, where the nights are as endless as the days are short, lies Denali.
 Rugged, raw, and ruthless.